 Timeline of American Imperialism

-In order to further the scope of its involvement and control, the United States developed the Platt Amendment in 1901.
-Simply stated, the Platt Amendment was a treaty signed by the U.S. and Cuba, affirming that the United States would offer Cuba protection against foreign invasions and threats to Cuban independence.
-The United States was given a base in Cuba to oversee this protection.
+In 1901, the US issued the Platt Amendment, a treaty signed by the US and Cuba.
+It affirmed that the United States would offer Cuba protection against foreign invasions and threats to Cuban independence.
+America was given a base in Cuba to oversee this protection.

 Though many Americans supported this move, there were countries around the world who did not.
 Namely, Latin American countries did not look favorably upon the Corollary, as they thought it gave the US too much of a military presence around the world.
-Because of the Corollary, the U.S. was successful in establishing itself as a global “police” power.
+This Corollary helped to establish the US as a global “police” power.

-Theodore Roosevelt was also able to move construction of the Panama Canal under United States control in 1904.
-In the interest of establishing a passageway for trade, the Canal cut across the country of Panama to connect the Atlantic Ocean with the Pacific Ocean.
+Theodore Roosevelt maneuvered to have America take over construction of the Panama Canal in 1904.
+In the interest of establishing a passageway for trade, the canal cut across the country of Panama to connect the Atlantic Ocean with the Pacific Ocean.